amohler09/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+      Relational Databases are a way of managing databases, while SQL is a language used to access those databases and allow you to query your Relational Database.

 - [ ] Why do tables need a `primary key`?
+      Tables need primary keys because they require something in the table that is guaranteed to be unique

 - [ ] What is the name given to a table column that references the primary key on another table.
+      Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+      You always need a third table that will hold the relation between the two tables

 ## Minimum Viable Product